snoopdave/linkerd-example/README.md

 <img src="Linkerd.jpg" alt="Linkerd logo" width="300" />

-Except for this README, this project was generated almost entirely by ChatGPT4 using prompts explain here: [PROMPTS.md](./PROMPTS.md).
+Except for this README, this project was generated almost entirely by ChatGPT4 using prompts explained here: [PROMPTS.md](./PROMPTS.md).

 ## Prerequisites